directus/directus/.changeset/strong-pants-punch.md

 "@directus/types": minor
 ---

-Implemented support for the TUS protocol
+Implemented support for chunked uploads using the TUS protocol